cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Coil type choice:

-<%= csv_table(<<END, :row_header => false)
+{{
-ELECTRIC, electric resistance heat: 100% efficient&comma; can deliver its full rated capacity at any temperature and flow.
+  csv_table("ELECTRIC, electric resistance heat: 100% efficient&comma; can deliver its full rated capacity at any temperature and flow.
 HW, hot water coil&comma; supplied by a HEATPLANT object.
 GAS or OIL, 'coil' type that models heating portion of a forced hot air furnace.
 Furnace 'coil' model uses inputs for full-load efficiency and part-load power input; model must be completed with appropriate auxiliaries&comma; _ahTsSp_&comma; etc. See notes above.
 , GAS and OIL are the same here -- the differences between gas- and oil-fired furnaces is in the auxiliaries (pilot vs. draft fan&comma; etc.)&comma; which you specify separately.
 AHP, heating function of an air source heat pump.
-NONE, AIRHANDLER has no heat coil&comma; thus no heating capability.
+NONE, AIRHANDLER has no heat coil&comma; thus no heating capability.")
-END
-%>
+}}

 {{
   member_table({